bprovanbessell/SATfeatPy/documentation/features.md

 #Feature extraction implementation
 This file documents the features that can be extracted by this software, and gives a brief explanation of each feature.

+N.B. numbers refer to the feature number within [1].
 ### Size features
 1. Number of clauses: denoted c
 2. Number of variables: denoted v